 Keep in mind that Vivitrol isn’t right for everyone.
 We evaluate all of our patients on an individualized basis and create a professional treatment regimen that best suits the patient’s needs.

-Vivitrol v.
+Difference Between Vivitrol v.
 Methadone

 Brightside Clinic offers Vivitrol to patients that are coming out of an inpatient program and want to continue treatment.
 It is ideal to start this regimen in an inpatient program because of the withdrawal symptoms that come prior to administering the medication.

 If you or a loved one are addicted to heroin or prescription pain pills, it’s never too late to seek treatment.
-Our Vivitrol providers and professional counselors will help you get onto the road to recovery.
+Our Vivitrol providers and professional therapists and counselors will help you get onto the road to recovery.
 Give us a call to take the first step to a healthy new you.

 We also provide Suboxone treatment.
 If you have any questions, please contact our Suboxone clinics in North Aurora, Tinley Park, Northbrook, Rockford, Freeport, Ottawa and Roselle, Illinois.